 It sounds a little funky, doesn’t it?
-But it works beautifully in this dessert, and is a great counterpoint to the more delicate almond and lemon flavors.
+But it works beautifully in this dessert, and its earthy robust flavor is a great counterpoint to the more delicate almond and lemon flavors.
 I have a couple other cake recipes made with olive oil: take a look at my Chestnut Chocolate Cake, and my orange almond wine cake!

 For this cake it is important to use a shallow-ish mold, like a pie plate, round or square.
 Pour the batter no deeper than 2 inches high, so the syrup that is poured at the end of baking reaches evenly and uniformly all the way to the bottom.